 - Solicit regular feedback.
 One of the best ways to improve ourselves is to ask for feedback from others who have your best interests at heart.
 Feedback can be provided by a mentor, a coach or someone whose opinions we value.
 We can also provide feedback to ourselves by reviewing our own performance regularly.
 One way to do that is to complete a weekly review, which can provide valuable input into how we can improve.

 - Become financially intelligent.
-Having financial stability eliminates so much stress from our lives and provides a level of comfort that enables us to do things that are important to us.
+Having financial stability eliminates so much stress from our lives and provides a level of comfort that enables us to do things important to us.
 Just knowing how and where we spend our money is a simple way to get started towards better financial management.
-Ideally, we want to seek advice from those who can demonstrate through their results that they know how to be financially secure.
+Ideally, we want to seek advice from those who can demonstrate through their results they know how to be financially secure.
 Here are some good reasons why is it good to be wealthy.

-It is our responsibility to continue to learn, grow and stay up to date with everything that is going on around us.
+It’s our responsibility to continue to learn, grow and stay up to date with everything that is going on around us.

 Question: What is another strategy or tactic that will also make us smarter faster?